Evaluating Graph Vulnerability and Robustness using TIGER: Introduction

 \subsection{Contributions}

 \textbf{1.
-TIGER.} We present \toolbox{}, the first open-sourced Python toolbox for evaluating network vulnerability and robustness of graphs. \toolbox{} contains 22 graph robustness measures with both original and fast approximate versions when possible; 17 failure and attack mechanisms; 15 heuristic and optimization based defense techniques; and 4 simulation tools.
+TIGER.} We present \toolbox{}, the first open-sourced Python toolbox for evaluating network vulnerability and robustness of graphs. \toolbox{} contains 22 graph robustness measures with both original and fast approximate versions when possible; 17 failure and attack mechanisms; 15 heuristic and optimization based defense techniques; and 4 simulation tools. \toolbox{} also supports a large number of GPU accelerated robustness measures.
+To maintain the integrity of the code base, \toolbox{} uses continuous integration to run a suite of test cases on every commit.
 To the best of our knowledge, this makes \toolbox{} the most comprehensive open-source framework for network robustness analysis to date.

 \textbf{2.
 Open-Source \& Permissive Licensing.} Our goal is to democratize the tools needed to study network robustness; assisting researchers and practitioners in the analysis of their own networks.
-As such, we open-source the \textit{code} on Github with an \textit{MIT license}, available at: \url{https://github.com/safreita1/TIGER}.
+As such, we open-source the \textit{code} on Github and PyPi with an \textit{MIT license} available at: \url{https://github.com/safreita1/TIGER}.

 \textbf{3.
-Extensive Documentation \& Tutorials.} We extensively document the functionality of \toolbox{}, providing a detailed description and working example for many robustness measures, attacks, and defense mechanisms.
-In addition, we provide detailed tutorials on the analysis of network vulnerability and robustness on multiple large-scale, real-world networks, including \textit{every} figure and plot shown in this paper.
+Extensive Documentation \& Tutorials.} We extensively document the functionality of \toolbox{}, providing docstrings for each function and class, along with quick examples on how to use the robustness measures, attacks, defenses, and simulation frameworks.
+In addition, we provide $5$ detailed tutorials---one for every major component of \toolbox{}'s functionality--- on multiple large-scale, real-world networks, including \textit{every} figure and plot shown in this paper.
 Users with Python familiarity will be able to readily pick up \toolbox{} for analysis with their own data.

 \textbf{4.
 Community Impact.} \toolbox{} helps enable reproducible research and the timely dissemination of new and current ideas in the area of network robustness and vulnerability analysis.
+As part of the newly released Nvidia Data Science Teaching Kit, \toolbox{} will be used by educators and researchers across the world. \toolbox{} has been integrated into the Nvidia Data Science Teaching Kit available to educators across the world; and Georgia Tech’s Data and Visual Analytics with over 1,000 students.
 Since this is a \textit{large} and \textit{highly active} field across many disciplines of science and engineering, we anticipate that \toolbox{} will have significant impact.
-As the field grows, we will update \toolbox{} with additional features such as multi-graphs, dynamic networks and rich attribute information.
+As the field grows, we will continue to update \toolbox{} with new techniques and features.